hsoft/seg7-multiplex/README.md

 ## Serial protocol

-It works by serially sending it 5 bits of data using `INSER` and `INCLK`, the first 4 bits being an encoded digit from `0` to `9` (starting with the least significant digit) and ending with a "dot" bit that determines if the dot is shown or not.
+It works by serially sending it 5 bits of data using `INSER` and `INCLK`, the first 4 bits being an encoded digit from `0` to `9`.
+Each digit is sent starting with the most significant bit.
+Before each digit, a single bit is sent to indicate whether this digit has a dot.
+The first digit to be sent is the least significant digit (the rightmost).

-Before that, a single "empty" clock is sent to "wake" the MCU up and give it time to put itself in "input" mode (that is, give it time to finish its current refresh operation, if any)
+Before that, a single "empty" clock is sent to "wake" the MCU up and give it time to put itself in "input" mode (that is, give it time to finish its current refresh operation, if any).

+The driver should wait 200us before the "wake up" trigger and the rest of the data so that we have time to finish any ongoing display refresh operation. after that, 50us between each clock should be enough.

 Thus, to send "43.21", the bits to be sent would be:

     00100 (4)
-    10011 (3 + dot)
+    10011 (dot + 3)
     00010 (2)
     00001 (1)
     01010 (10, the checksum of 4 + 3 + 2 + 1)